Gil Durán named to new post as California opinion editor

 Gil Durán, a former journalist and communications director for U.S. Sen. Dianne Feinstein and press secretary for Gov. Jerry Brown, has been named as California opinion editor for The Sacramento Bee.

-Durán will oversee the opinion teams for McClatchy’s five California news organizations: The Sacramento Bee, The Fresno Bee, The Modesto Bee, The Merced Sun-Star and The Tribune in San Luis Obispo.
-He will work out of The Bee and his first day is Dec.
-10.
+Durán will join opinion editors at McClatchy’s other California news organizations — The Fresno Bee, The Modesto Bee, The Merced Sun-Star and The Tribune in San Luis Obispo — in developing strategy for editorials and commentary.
+Each paper will continue to write local editorials.
+Duran will work out of Sacramento, and his first day is Monday.

 Durán, 42, brings a broad set of skills to the new role.
 In addition to his experience with Brown and Feinstein, he also worked with then-Attorney General Kamala Harris and former Los Angeles Mayor Antonio Villaraigosa.